sevtor/modules/descendants-overview/README.md

 ## Description

 This report will show an overview of the direct descendents of a person, and each spouse or partner.
-For each person the name and the years of birth, marriage or partnership, divorce or separation, and death are given if known (and occurred).
+For each person the name and the years of birth, marriage or partnership, divorce or separation, emigration and death are given if known (and occurred).

 ## Requirements

-This module requires **webtrees** version 2.1.19(?) or later, with support for the new xml report features.
+This module requires **webtrees** version 2.1.18 or later, with support for the new xml report features.
+These additions can be added by applying the corresponding version of **new-reports.zip**.

 <a name="Installation"></a>